KarrLab/bpforms/docs/resources.rst

 * Drawing structures of monomeric forms

     * `ChemAxon Marvin <https://chemaxon.com/products/marvin>`_: Software for drawing structures of monomeric forms
-    * `OpenBabel <http://openbabel.org/wiki/Category:Installation>`_: Software for calculating the numbers of the atoms in monomeric forms
+    * `Open Babel <http://openbabel.org/wiki/Category:Installation>`_: Software for calculating the numbers of the atoms in monomeric forms